elementz-ui/elementz/docs/Input.md

 ```

 ### Number
-I challange you to try and type any character other than an number
+I challenge you to type any character other than a number

 ```js
 import {Input, Badge} from 'elementz';